Second Year Advising

 - Sport Management and Recreational Studies: Sally Morris,

-Once you register for Math 126, you will be assigned to the following based on your program/major interest by
+Once you register for Math 126, you will be assigned to a faculty advisor based on your program/major interest by

 - Chemical Engineering: